toca-1/advancedbot-bizhawk/README.md

 - Earliest variable change at absolute frame X
 - Duration of frames the sweep button is held (*k*), and what frame it starts on relative to the first frame of the testing window (*s*)
 - Assuming any change was found at all, the final message also reminds you which buttons were held always, and what the sweep button was

-## Requirements
-- BizHawk 2.11 with TAStudio enabled.

-## Install / Run
-1. Download `advancedbot.lua`
-2. In BizHawk: **Tools → Lua Console → Script → Open…** and select the file
-3. Fill the UI fields and click *Run sweep*

 ## Disclaimer: AI assistance
 Parts of this script were created with help from ChatGPT (GPT-5 Thinking).
 Yet, I want to stress that I reviewed, tested, and take responsibility for the final code